Salary and Fair Compensation for Congregational Staff

 The Unitarian Universalist Association (UUA) Principles of Fair Compensation call congregations to compensate all staff within the Salary Range of the Unitarian UUA Fair Compensation Guidelines program.
 For ordained clergy, the salary is comprised of salary including housing.

-- Find Your Geographically-based Index 2014/15 (PDF) updated March 2014.
+- Find Your Geographically-based Index 2016/17 updated January 2016.
 The Index reflects variations in wages actually paid by geographical area

 - 2015-2016 UUA Salary Recommendations